FreeCAD/FreeCAD-documentation/wiki/Sandbox_C4e.md

 # Sandbox:C4e
 ## All property types

-Custom [scripted objects](scripted_objects.md) can use any of the property types defined in the base system   *
+Custom [scripted objects](scripted_objects.md) can use any of the property types defined in the base system:

 ++
 | Property Type                |